Andre601/GitHub-Markdown/docs/github/general.md

         Use three or more hyphens, asterisks or underscores to make a line

         ---
-        But keep an empty line between text and the hyphens below it or it becomes a h2 header!
+        But make sure there is no text directly above them or it will be converted to a H2 Header!
         ```

     === "Result"
         Use three or more hyphens, asterisks or underscores to make a line

         ---
-        But keep an empty line between text and the hyphens below it or it becomes a h2 header!
+        But make sure there is no text directly above them or it will be converted to a H2 Header!

 ### Line breaks
-To indicate a line break end a line with two spaces (in our example indicated using a plus (`+`) symbol).
+To indicate a line break, end a line with two spaces (indicated below using `◦`), a backslash (`\`) or a `<br>` html tag.

 !!! note
     Issues and Pull requests don't require two spaces at the end for line breaks.